-The majority of the volunteers delayed their first meal and advanced the time of their last meal daily, so meals were not skipped; the only difference was they ate only during a 10-hour period and nothing the rest of the day or night.
-Although research subjects were not put on a restricted calorie diet, overall, they had a three-to-four percent reduction in weight, abdominal fat, waist size, and BMI (body mass index, a measurement that indicates fat levels in the body).
+Most of the volunteers delayed their first meal and advanced the time of their last meal daily, so they didn’t skip meals.
+The only difference was they ate during a 10-hour period and nothing the rest of the day or night.
+Although research subjects were not put on a restricted calorie diet, overall, they had a three-to-four percent reduction in weight, abdominal fat, waist size, and BMI (body mass index, a measurement that indicates fat levels in your body).

 "We have found that combining time-restricted eating with medications can give metabolic syndrome patients the ability to better manage their disease," said Panda.
 "Unlike counting calories, time-restricted eating is a simple dietary intervention to incorporate, and we found that participants were able to keep the eating schedule."

 While it appears some of the participants ate less, there was likely another important reason for the weight loss and other reductions in signs of metabolic syndrome.
-Restricting all calories you take in to a consistent 10-hour window supports your individual circadian rhythms, the 24-hour cycles of biological processes that affect nearly every cell in your body.
-And that can maximize health benefits of fasting for part of the day, according to previous research by Panda and his fellow researchers.
+Restricting all calories you take in to a consistent, 10-hour window supports your individual circadian rhythms, the 24-hour cycles of biological processes that affect nearly every cell in your body.
+That can maximize health benefits of fasting for part of the day, according to previous research by Panda and his fellow researchers.

 In fact, research is mounting that shows erratic eating patterns disrupt natural circadian rhythms, raising the risk for obesity, high blood pressure, unhealthy cholesterol levels, metabolic syndrome, and other metabolic disorders.